 Sleep Apnea has been linked to excessive tiredness, depression, and reduced resistance to infection.
 When left untreated, sleep apnea can increase the risk of heart attack, hypertension, stroke, high blood pressure, diabetes, catching a cold, and even death.

 Sleep apnea can have a significant impact on the quality of life, placing unnecessary strain on relationships between bed partners, family, and the workplace.
 If you have sleep apnea (OSA) or display sleep apnea symptoms such as loud snoring, excessive daytime sleepiness, fatigue, and witnessed apnea, it is essential that you seek the right sleep apnea treatment options.
 Dr. Wayne Myles offers dental treatment for sleep apnea in Reston, VA.
+In addition to treating sleep apnea, we provide general dentistry treatments to our patients.

 During sleep, muscles relax, including those that control the tongue and throat.
 The soft tissue (or flesh) at the back of your throat can sag, narrowing the airway.
 Incoming air then makes the tissue at the rear roof of the mouth (the soft palate), the flap of skin hanging from the palate (uvula), and the throat vibrate-a sound known as snoring.